 Because this park is right in the middle of suburbia, many people in the neighborhood come here to go for a walk.
 I often see people walking their leashed dogs (there are no signs saying whether dogs are permitted or not).
 The dog owners do a good job of cleaning up after their pets.
 People jog around the pond.
 Kids also ride their bikes through here.
 Bird watchers show up with their binoculars.
 I’ve included photos of waterfowl in this post instead of songbirds because waterfowl are larger and easier to photograph with a point-and-shoot camera.
 Nonetheless the preserve contains many species of woodpeckers and songbirds.

 I want to close out by posting a photo of a sign that used to be installed near the pond.
 Some of facts that were posted on this sign appear in this article.
 The sign actually had way more information about the park than the city’s official description of the park as found in this PDF.
 However one of the downsides of being in the middle of a suburb is that someone succumbed to the temptation to vandalize it, so the sign’s not there now.
-If you’d like to read the sign, clicking on the photo below will take you to where the photo was published on Flickr.
-Clicking on it again displays the photo on a page with a black background.
-On this page in the upper right you’ll see a link that says “View all sizes.”
-If you click this link there is a large resolution of the photo there that’s completely readable.
+If you’d like to read the sign, clicking on the photo below will show a larger version.
+If you right click on this larger version and select “View image”, you can see it in its full resolution that is large enough to be easily readable.